lmcanavals/arch-conf/README.rst

 +-----+-------+--------------------------+-------------+-----------------+

 Swap is a file, instead of a partition, so it can be resized easily.
 It should be contained in the SSD.
+But should only be created or activated when there are ram issues.

 Format partitions, for example::